 The Choir was set-up as a “Singing for Pleasure” group in 1994 by Tony Moore, a community worker at Waltham Abbey Community Centre, Essex.
-Tony is now retired & is still the Choir’s Public Concerts Manager.
+Sadly Tony passed away on the 14th May, 2020 at the age of 87 after 26 years of devoted service to the Choir as Secretary and then Public Concerts Manager.

 In 1998 we received a grant from the Millennium Lottery Fund towards equipment and uniforms that enabled us to entertain the elderly in day-centres and residential homes in the area.